johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Each MPD module *Handbook* contains four interrelated *Studies*, each of which incorporates:

+-	A Précis
--	A Précis, Scripture Readings
+-	Scripture Readings
 -	Topical Sections and Summary
 -	Questions for Group Discussion